 Defend yourself with science: immune-boosting nutrients to stay well this winter

-If you’re striving for a new PB in 2019, staying well this winter could be your biggest training asset.
+If you’re striving for a new PB, staying well could be your biggest training asset.
 Andrew Hamilton looks at what the recent research says about nutrition and your immunity…

 If you’re lucky, you’ll be able to do some gentle training during an URTI, but you may find it impossible to train at all.
 Equally however, an infection can be more serious.
 A bout of influenza or a chest infection can easily result in a month or more of lost training time, which can have disastrous consequences for your fitness thanks to the process of ‘detraining’, where gains in fitness occurring as a result of training are steadily lost once training is ceased.